mrdotan/apicv10/instructions/Lab2/index.md

 -   Test API in the Developer Portal

- APIC Dev Jam Series
+ APIC VEST Series
 ==================================================================================================================================================================================================================

-The APIC Dev Jam Series is a hands-on workshop with lab exercises that walk you through designing, publishing, and securing APIs.
+The APIC VEST Series is a hands-on workshop with lab exercises that walk you through designing, publishing, and securing APIs.
 This workshop is for API developers, architects, and line of business people who want to create a successful API strategy.
-There are 8 labs and each is 30 minutes long.
+There are 9 labs and each is 30 minutes long.
 Make sure you choose enough time in your reservation to get through all the labs!